miklevin/MikeLev.in/_posts/2024-11-04-good-kata-compensating-for-karma-chameleons.md

 further broaden-out and flesh-in with AI.
 The idea is here I am inserting Botify domain expertise into a context-window on-demand.

+## AI Training Kata: Mastering the Data Dojo

 Carefully and lovingly curated data and the creation of synthetic data for training is the equivalent of AI kata—martial arts practice fighting to commit moves to muscle memory.
 It is good form and that is precisely what I'm doing here.
 Knowledge and ability has eluded me over the past year or so as I tried to master the complex API of a complex product.
 I am exactly the sort of person AI should super-power, yet I feel these oppressive obstacles!

+## Beginner's Mind Perfect For Synthesizing New Data

 Teasing it out.
 Teasing it out.
 No, a lot of today was not spent coding.
 It was spent rounding up what I know about the Botify product, and I'm still not done.